BenGusPatSob/zsh/README.md

 ### Configure Terminator

-Open Terminator and go under the Preference menu (right-click -> Preferences).
+Open Terminator and go under the Preference menu (right-click -> Preferences)

 Select as font: Meslo LG for Powerline Regular